When To Start With Spectral Analysis

-What´s The Best Age to Start With Color Analysis?
+What´s The Best Age to Start With Spectral Analysis?

 Ages 1–18: Curiosity + Exploration